20 ways teachers can give differentiated instructions to students

 Dual coding or visual learning is one of the most effective learning strategies.
 Structure text in a timeline and use images to go along with the text.
 Students can use the images and the timeline structure to recall the text (or the other way around).

 With BookWidgets, you can create two types of timelines.
 Here’s the fixed timeline version.
 This can serve as a theoretical explanation your students have to study.
 Then, maybe on a test, your students get an editable timeline and need to recall their knowledge.
+Here’s a post about everything you can do with digital timelines in your lessons.

 In a flipped classroom, you can use apps like zoom.us to create an interactive webinar in which you explain the concept.
 Students can ask questions online and get immediate answers.
 Students can ask questions in the group chat, or just directly to the teacher.
 This is pretty handy to encourage every student to ask questions.
+If you’re not doing a live webinar, a Video Quiz lesson might be a good alternative.
+Go check out number 3 👆 again to learn more about that.

 With the BookWidgets planner, you can give your students clear instructions in a planner format.
 Students can follow the different steps at their own pace and bring the assignment to a good end.